Last Updated on

 Invest in Foreign Currency

-Due to the massive trade deficit in the U.S., it is only a matter of time before the world looks to hedge its dollar reliance and terminates its dependence on U.S. money, especially if our economy can’t get back into equilibrium.
+Due to the trade deficit in the U.S., it is only a matter of time before the world looks to hedge its dollar reliance and ends its dependence on U.S. money, especially if its economy can’t get back into equilibrium.

 Invest in Alternative Assets